Spanish Constitution of 1812: Establishment of Spanish citizenship

 The Constitution gave Spanish citizenship to natives of the territories that had belonged to the Spanish monarchy in both hemispheres.
 The Constitution of 1812 included Indigenous peoples of the Americas to Spanish citizenship, but the acquisition of citizenship for any casta of Afro-American peoples of the Americas was through naturalization excluding slaves.
 Spanish nationals were defined as all people born, naturalized or permanently residing for more than ten years in Spanish territories.
 Article 1 of the Constitution read: "The Spanish nation is the collectivity of the Spaniards of both hemispheres."
 Voting rights were granted to Spanish nationals whose ancestry originated from Spain or the territories of the Spanish Empire.
-That had the effect of changing the legal status of the people not only in Peninsular Spain but also in Spanish possessions overseas.
+That changed the legal status of the people not only in Peninsular Spain but also in Spanish possessions overseas.
 In the latter case, not only people of Spanish ancestry but also indigenous peoples as well were transformed from the subjects of an absolute monarch to the citizens of a nation rooted in the doctrine of national, rather than royal, sovereignty.
 At the same time, the Constitution recognized the civil rights of free blacks and mulatos but explicitly denied them automatic citizenship.
 Furthermore, they were not to be counted for the purposes of establishing the number of representatives a given province was to send to the Cortes.
-That had the effect of removing an estimated six million people from the rolls in the overseas territories.
+That removed an estimated six million people from the rolls in the overseas territories.
 In part, that arrangement was a strategy by the peninsular deputies to achieve equality in the number of American and peninsular deputies in the future Cortes, but it also served the interests of conservative Criollo representatives, who wished to keep political power within a limited group of people.